honest comparison

 JunocalMindbody

-Starting price (USD/month)$39$129+ (Starter)
+Starting price (USD/month)$15£89 / ~$99-$159 per location (Starter)

-Annual contract requiredNo, month-to-month12-24 months
+Annual contract requiredNo, month-to-month12-month, auto-renewing

-Pick-a-spot at entry tierYesAccelerate tier ($259+)
+Pick-a-spot at entry tierYesAccelerate and above ($259+)

 Payment processorStripe Connect, your accountMindbody-branded